citusdata/citus_docs/cloud/security.rst

 We'll want to create new roles for specialized purposes.
 For instance, a user with read-only access is perfect for a web/reporting tool.
 The Cloud console allows us to create a new user, and will set up a new password automatically.
 Go to the "Roles" tab and click "Create New Role."

 .. image:: ../images/cloud-roles-tab.png
+    :alt: list of roles, with button to add another

 It pops up a dialog where we will fill in the role name, which we can call :code:`reports`.

 .. image:: ../images/cloud-role-dialog.png
+    :alt: form to set new role name

 After creating the role on a fresh formation, there will be three roles: